 When it comes to making long-term significant improvements in our health, we often fall into the trap of setting our starting goals too high and assuming that they will be easy to achieve.
 Many find themselves falling back into old habits and forgetting why they wanted to make the changes in the first place after about two weeks.
 Sound familiar?

-Set yourself up for success by including the ideas below into your goal planning, and stay motivated in the long run.
+Set yourself up for success by including the ideas below in your goal planning, and stay motivated in the long run.

 Set achievable, smaller goals first